JoakimOL/Ttm4135-compendium/src/12-TLS.md

     - detect tampering with messages

 These services are provided by a symmetric encryption scheme and a MAC.
-Later TLS-versions (1.2+) also offer these services by using authenticated encryption modes (CCM and GCM, see own section).
+Later TLS-versions (1.2+) also offer these services by using authenticated encryption modes (CCM and GCM, see @sec:authencryption:modes).
 Necessary keys are set up by the handshake protocol.

 The record protocol format contains a header describing the type and length of the content, as well